Policy

 BWC will use the Application

-for Coverage policy to determine the coverage effective date for
+for Coverage policy to determine the coverage effective date for a

-a successor’s new policy.
+successor's new policy.

 3.

-BWC will not grant
+BWC will not grant retroactive coverage to the successor except as

-retroactive coverage to the successor except as provided in OAC 4123-14-03.
+provided in OAC 4123-14-03.

 4.

-one policy to a legal entity.
-If a legal entity succeeds one or more risks, BWC
+BWC will assign only one policy to a legal entity.
+If a legal entity

-will combine policies to ensure the successor is assigned one workers’
+succeeds one or more risks, BWC will combine policies to ensure the successor

 5.

-The predecessor must submit a U-3 and the non-refundable application fee to
+compensation policy number.
+The predecessor must submit a U-3 and the

-apply for coverage for its new or future business operation.
+non-refundable application fee to apply for coverage for its new or future

-BWC determination of
+F. BWC determination

-a succession.
+of a succession.

 1.

-is not limited to:
+use includes, but is not limited to:

 a.

-Business ownership.
+Business ownership;

 b.

-Continuity of
+Continuity of business operations;

 c.